jmsb-code/Background_Generator/README.txt

 Input formatting:
     To process a level, create a json file named your_level_name.json in root/levels

-    The json file must share the name of its directory in root/levels and should follow the following structure:
+    The json file must share the name of its directory in root/levels and should fill the following fields:
         {
             "TileWidth": $, <- number of tiles in the x direction "TileHeight": $, <- number of tiles in the y direction